InterMaus1154/InterMaus1154/README.md

 # 💫 About Me:
 <div>
 <p>🛖I am a Hungarian web developer, living and studying in the United Kingdom. </p>
-<p>⚒️ I mainly work with PHP and Laravel for backend with MySQL databases.
-On frontend side, I work with React and TypeScript.</p>
+<p>⚒️ I mainly like backend development, working with PHP and Laravel, and MySQL or Postgresql databases.
+On frontend side, I work with React and TypeScript.
+Started learning Vue recently so I can ditch React.</p>
 </div>

 # 🥇 WorldSkills Journey